uwsampa/grappa/README.md

 The task scheduler keeps track of all of the workers that are ready to execute or suspended at any given time.

+#### Parallel Loops
+Instead of spawning tasks individually, it's almost always better to use a parallel loop of some sort.
+These spawn loop iterations recursively until hitting a threshold.
+This prevents over-filling the task buffers for large loops, prevents excessive task overhead, and improves work-stealing by making it more likely that a single steal will generate significantly more work.

+Basic loops include:
+* `forall_global()`: launches public (stealable) tasks on all cores in the system.
+* `forall_global_private()`: launches private tasks on all cores, regardless of locality.
+* `forall_localized(GlobalAddress,size_t,lambda)`: launches private tasks with iterations corresponding to a range of global address space to allow sequential access to array elements without excess communication.

+See Doxygen for more details.

 ### Memory
 #### Global memory
 There are two kinds of Global addresses: Linear addresses, which refer to memory allocated in the global heap, and 2D addresses which generally refer to a chunk of memory on a particular node (usually things allocated on a task's stack or malloc'd on the local heap).